aliziauddin/Pharma-Data-Analytics/README.md

-# 💊 Medicine and Wellness Sales Dashboard
+# 💊 Medicine Sales Dashboard

 This project is a Flask application that provides a dashboard for tracking medicine and wellness sales data.
 It is connected to a MongoDB database and utilizes Grafana for data visualization.